Fast community detection by SCORE: Main results

 \end{lemma}

-The following lemmas constitute the key component of the proof of Theorem \ref{thm:R}, but can also be used to obtain upper bounds for the number of ``ill-behaved" coordinates of $\heta_1$.
-These lemmas are proved in Section \ref{sec:proof}. \begin{lemma} Consider a DCBM where the conditions of Theorem \ref{thm:R} hold.
+The following lemmas constitute the key component of the proof of Theorem~\ref{teoR}, but can also be used to obtain upper bounds for the number of ``ill-behaved'' coordinates of $\heta_1$.
+These lemmas are proved in the supplementary material \cite{score}, Appendix~\textup{C}.

+\begin{lemma} Consider a DCBM where the conditions of Theorem~\ref{teoR} hold.
 With probability at least $1 + o(n^{-3})$, for all $1 \leq k \leq K$,